 Would you rather have a box full of your favorite chocolates or ones that make you queasy?

-The absence of a thorough sales qualification process is like intentionally choosing to eat from a box of chocolates that you know you will ultimately dislike.
+Similarly, the absence of a thorough sales qualification process is a bad idea.
+It’s like intentionally choosing to eat from a box of chocolates that you know you will dislike.

 What is Sales Qualification?

-Sales qualification or lead qualification is the process of identifying leads or prospects that are the best fit for your business’ offering.
-It gives you a clear idea of which leads to target and which ones to ignore.
+Sales qualification or lead qualification is the process of identifying leads or prospects that best fit your business.
+Moreover, it gives you a clear idea of which leads to target and which ones to ignore.

-You increase your chances of success by many times by implementing an effective sales qualification plan.
-In the absence of it, you will wind up speaking with hundreds of prospects per day for little to no results.
+You can greatly increase your chances of success by implementing an effective sales qualification plan.
+In its absence, you’ll wind up speaking with hundreds of prospects per day for little to no results.

 The Importance of Sales Qualification

-- Identify quality leads: By employing tried-and-true methods for lead filtering, sales staff can focus on prospects who are more likely to convert.
 The procedure of lead segmentation is an effective tool.
-Leads can be categorised according to how likely they are to make a purchase based on their likeability.
+Your leads can be categorized according to how likely they are to make a purchase.

-- Hot leads: who have very high chances of converting
+- Hot leads: those who have very high chances of converting

-- Warm leads: who require some level of nurturing.
+- Warm leads: those who require some level of nurturing.

-- Low-quality leads: who have no or very low chance of a conversion.
+- Low-quality leads: those who have no or very low chance of a conversion.

-- Accurate sales forecast: Every lead’s value to your company is determined by the sales qualification process.
-Businesses use sales forecasts to allocate budgets, so having a reliable method to predict them is critical.
+Every lead’s value to your company is determined by the sales qualification process.
+Businesses use sales forecasts to allocate budgets.
+So, having a reliable method to predict them is critical.